I have worked for 30 years in the field of youth and community work, which I have understood as a

-AJS.
-Pais, J. Batsleer, B. Andersson, S. Liljeholm Hansson, J. Lütgens, et al. (2017).
+J. Batsleer, B. Andersson, S. Liljeholm Hansson, J. Lütgens, Y. Mengilli, et al. (2018).
 Non-formal spaces of socio-cultural accompaniment: Responding to young unaccompanied refugees – reflections from the Partispace project.
 European Educational Research Journal.
 17(2), pp.305-322.

 J. Batsleer (2016).
 Precarity, food and accompaniment in community and youth work.
 Ethnography and Education.
 11(2), pp.189-203.

 J. Batsleer (2015).
 Becoming girl: Collective biography and the production of girlhood.
 Women's Studies International Forum.
 52, pp.45-46.

 JR. Batsleer (2014).
 Against Role Models:Tracing the Histories of Manliness in Youth Work, The Cutural Capital of Respectable Masculinity.
 Youth and Policy: the journal of critical analysis.
 113(Autumn 2014),

 J. Batsleer (2013).
 Youth work, social education, democratic practice and the challenge of difference: A contribution to debate.
 Oxford Review of Education.